Ravencentric/awesome-arr/README.md

 > These work similarly to an *Arr and serve as an alternative to them.

 - [Flexget](https://github.com/Flexget/Flexget) - FlexGet is a multipurpose automation tool for all of your media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
+- [Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library.
 - [Medusa](https://pymedusa.com/) - Medusa is an automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic: automatic torrent/nzb searching, downloading, and processing at the qualities you want.
 - [Mylar3](https://github.com/mylar3/mylar3) - The python3 version of the automated Comic Book downloader (cbr/cbz) for use with various download clients.
 - [SickGear](https://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.